gghidoli/flatlogs/src/tests/from_MagAOX/README.md

 ## Pre-requisites

-The Catch2 Test Generator described above must be run before entropy tests can be generated, since they utilize these test files.
+The Catch2 Test Generator described above must be run before entropy tests can be generated, since entropy tests include these test files.

 ## How to Run